DanielRBaird/NativeStringsPlugin/README.md

 ```
 Right now this is the only supported format, where each entry has an `id` and a `translation`.
 In code, `id` becomes the name of the property that you access.

+It is following this format here: https://help.phrase.com/help/go-i18n-json, but it lacks full support for the spec.

 Once you have defined your files, you can apply the plugin like so:
 ```kotlin
 apply<NativeStrings>()